What Are Molded Interconnect Devices or MIDs?

 Two-Shot Molding Process

-The two-shot MID process combines two plastics which are molded together to form a single part.
+The Two-Shot MID process combines two plastics which are molded together to form a single part.
 The first resin that is shot into the mold is usually not plated because sometimes processes differ between manufacturers.
 This first injection forms a base for the second shot to build off of; this second shot is highly plateable.

 Next, the plastic mold goes through a chemical treatment to promote the adhesion of copper to the mold.
 After this process, the plastic are put through an electroless plating process where copper is deposited on the part as copper traces.